 Brooch = a piece of ornamental jewellery which is pinned onto your clothes.

 Callous = uncaring, heedless of others' distress (this one was on the BBC website).
-Can also be the adjectival form of callus, a thickened, roughened area of skin.
+Can also be a rare variant spelling for callus, q.v..

 Callow = young and generally inexperienced, as in the phrase "a callow youth".